burymichu/as7343-spectrum-card/README.md

 ## Acknowledgements & Credits

-This project was inspired by and builds upon the excellent work of **[goatboynz/HA-par-spectrum-card](https://github.com/goatboynz/HA-par-spectrum-card)** (originally created for the AS7341 sensor).
-I extend my sincere gratitude and appreciation to **@goatboynz** for pioneering spectral visualization in Home Assistant.
+This project was inspired by and builds upon the work of **[goatboynz/HA-par-spectrum-card](https://github.com/goatboynz/HA-par-spectrum-card)** (originally created for the AS7341 sensor).
+Thanks to **@goatboynz** for pioneering spectral visualization in Home Assistant.

-### Key Evolutions in this AS7343 Edition:
+### Changes in this AS7343 version:
-- **14 Optical Channels**: Upgraded from 8-channel setups to the full 14-channel optical matrix of the ams-OSRAM AS7343 (F1–F8, FZ, FY, FXL, NIR, VIS).
+- Adapted for the 14-channel ams-OSRAM AS7343 sensor (F1–F8, FZ, FY, FXL, NIR, VIS).
-- **Smooth Spline Mapping**: Implemented continuous Catmull-Rom cubic spline interpolation for high-resolution physics curves.
+- Uses Catmull-Rom spline interpolation for the curve.
-- **Universal Architecture**: Built as a lightweight, generic Lovelace component compatible with any smart home lighting environment.
+- Added summary tiles for ratios (R:FR, B:R) and estimated PPFD.

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - see the [LICENSE](LICENSE) file for details.